 So if the math doesn’t work out, is there ever a time when you should prepay for the gas?
 I can think of two reasons:

 - If you’re returning the car very early or very late and it’s possible the gas stations in the area won’t be open.

 - You’re not familiar with the area and don’t want to worry about getting gas when returning the car.

 Either way, go in knowing you’ll be paying the car rental company with any fuel left in the car when it’s returned simply for the convenience, not the cost.

-The closest gas station to Orlando Airport (the first one on the list above) has exceedingly high prices, hoping to catch tourists off guard and they won’t notice the price until it’s too late.
+The closest gas station to Orlando Airport has exceedingly high prices, hoping to catch tourists off guard and they won’t notice the price until it’s too late.
 This was the sign the city forced them to put up, clearly showing the price, after literally years of not showing their prices (and getting thousands upon thousands of dollars in fines).